Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Numerical results

-The reduction parameters for \textit{AssM} and \textit{MultM} are summarized in Table~\ref{tab:redpar-RC}.
-Additionally, standard \textit{POD} is used to construct reduced models of size $n=11$ equal to the size of the other reduced models.
-As the inputs in both cases differ nonlinearly from each other, both, \textit{POD} and \textit{AssM} lead to different reduced models depending on the case used in the reduction step.
-We indicate the models where the training scenario and the test case do not coincide by a suffix '\textit{-1}' or '\textit{-2}' for the case used in the training trajectory or input-tailoring, respectively.
+The reduction parameters for \textit{AssM}, \textit{MultM} and \textit{MpMo} are summarized in Table~\ref{tab:redpar-RC}.
+Additionally, standard \textit{POD} is used to construct reduced models of same size, here $n=11$.
+As the inputs of the two cases differ nonlinearly from each other, both, \textit{POD} and \textit{AssM} lead to different reduced models depending on the case used in the reduction step.
+Results for which the training / input-tailoring scenario and the test case do not coincide are indicated by the suffix '\textit{-nt}'.
+We particularly take here the respective other case for training / input-tailoring.

-As seen in Fig.~\ref{fig:inputaware-RC-onefreq}, \textit{AssM} outperforms \textit{MultM} here by up to two orders.
-Perfectly trained \textit{POD} is yet superior to both system-theoretic methods, but falls off strongly when the training scenario differs from the test case.
-In contrast, our \textit{AssM} method shows to be much less sensitive to the training scenario.
-We observe reduction errors of up to two orders smaller than for \textit{POD}, when training and test case disagree (cf. last row of Fig.~\ref{fig:inputaware-RC-onefreq}). \begin{remark}[Choice of signal generator] There is no necessity to choose the signal generator in the reduction phase of \textit{AssM} such that it generates the signal of the test case, as we did mostly throughout this paper.
+As seen in Fig.~\ref{fig:inputaware-RC-onefreq}, \textit{AssM} outperforms \textit{MultM} and \textit{MpMo} by about one order. \textit{POD} perfectly trained is yet superior to all three system-theoretic methods but falls off strongly when the training scenario differs from the test case.
+In contrast, our method shows to be much less sensitive to the training scenario.
+We observe reduction errors up to two orders smaller than for proper orthogonal decomposition, when training and test case do not match (compare \textit{AssM-nt} and \textit{POD-nt}).

+\begin{remark}[Choice of signal generator] There is no necessity to choose the signal generator in the reduction phase of \textit{AssM} such that it generates the signal of the test case, as we do it mostly throughout this paper.
 Robust (input-independent) other choices for signal generators are yet an open issue to us.
-Let us, however, note that in our experience the impact of the chosen signal generator in \textit{AssM} is not comparably strong as the impact of training trajectories in \textit{POD}. \end{remark}
+Let us, however, note that in our experience the impact of the chosen signal generator in \textit{AssM} is not comparably strong as the impact of training trajectories in \textit{POD}, cf.\ Fig.~\ref{fig:inputaware-RC-onefreq}. \end{remark}